nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Wallet
-A piece of software used to manage a user's private keys and payment addresses.
-A wallet allows a user to send and receive cryptocurrency payments.
-Some wallets also incorporate functionality to manage digital assets.
+User-facing software used to interact with on-chain entities such as assets, smart contracts and dapps.
+A wallet can include key management itself or delegate key management to external hardware for improved security.

 #### See Also
 - [Paper Wallet](#paper-wallet)